vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 # Visual Studio Code Kubernetes Tools
 [![Build Status](https://travis-ci.org/Azure/vscode-kubernetes-tools.svg?branch=master)](https://travis-ci.org/Azure/vscode-kubernetes-tools)

-An extension for developers building applications to run in Kubernetes clusters, and for DevOps staff troubleshooting Kubernetes applications.
+The extension for developers building applications to run in Kubernetes clusters.
+Works with any Kubernetes anywhere (Azure, Minikube, AWS, GCP and more!).
+Enables support for DevOps staff troubleshooting Kubernetes applications.

 Features include:

 * View your clusters in an explorer tree view, and drill into workloads, services, pods and nodes.